 Optional clear coat all carbon F-22 rudder shown

-The basic interior layout is very similar to the F-24, with a double forward and two single berths on each side, which will also extend down the cockpit sides as quarter berths, considerably so in the case of cuddy cabin versions.
+The basic interior layout is very similar to the F-24, with a double forward and two single berths on each side, which will also extend down the cockpit sides as quarter berths.

 CRUISING CABIN VERSION

-Galley can be fixed (at the cost of berth space), or removable.
-Head can be located as shown and a full width curtain across cabin center can give basic privacy when needed.
+Galley expands out into cabin for when used, and can folded away when not in use, for more cabin room (full details in Specifications).
+Head can be located as shown and a full width screen across cabin center can give basic privacy when needed.
 An additional aft berth is also be possible under the cockpit for those who don't mind limited headroom (plenty of width).
-The available aft cabin option will however make the aft berth very comfortable.
+A future aft cabin option will however make the aft berth very comfortable.

-Cabin sides have been moved outboard to be more parallel to centerline than earlier designs, which creates more interior room, and also allow the use of wing berths, which can greatly increase accommodation options.
+Cabin sides have been moved outboard to be more parallel to centerline than earlier designs, which creates more interior storage room.
 The early Trailertri designs had wing berths, which work well, except there was no storage underneath.
 Thus, when one loaded up the boat, gear tended to be thrown on the wing berths, and this then ended up on the floor or settees when sleeping, creating a very messy boat.
-To overcome this on later designs, the wing berth areas were turned into dedicated storage areas while the settees were used for berths, and this worked out much better.
+To overcome this on later designs, the wing berth areas were turned into dedicated storage areas while the settees were used for berths, and this has worked out far better.